5. Exhortations, 4:8-6:10

 ginesqe (ginomai) pres. imp. "become" - be.
 The first use of an imperative in this letter.
 Possibly a call to imitate the life-pattern of their teacher, 1Thes.1:6, Phil.4:9, 1Cor.4:16-17 - "follow my example".
 Possibly encouraging the Galatians to adopt Paul's approach to the law, such that they remain (present tense, "be", rather than "become") free from the law as a mechanism for appropriating divine blessings.
 Yet, it seems better to treat Paul's words as a general encouragement toward mutual identification; "put yourself in my place as indeed I put myself in yours", Barclay ("too bland" says Dunn), but better, "make common cause with me, I beg you, as I have made common cause with you", Cassirer.

-wJV "like" - as, like.
+wJV "like" - as, like I am.
 Comparative; expressing reciprocity in friendship, so Betz.

-oJti "for" - Introducing a causal clause explaining why Paul pleads with his readers, "because ....."
+oJti "for" - because.
+Introducing a causal clause explaining why Paul pleads with his readers, "because ....."

 ii] The strength of the relationship that Paul has had with the Galatians, v13-16.
 Paul's personal appeal continues in v13-14 by making "a great accommodation to the Galatians", Luther, reminding them of their warm acceptance of his ministry under difficult circumstances - a sign of the trust and acceptance that once existed between Paul and the Galatians.

-de "-" - but.
-Possibly adversative, "you did me no wrong but rather, as you know .......", but it is more likely functioning as a transitional connective indicating a step in the argument.
+de "-" - but/and.
+Usually treated as an adversative, "you did me no wrong but rather, as you know .......", although functioning as a transitional connective indicating a step in the argument.

-oidate (oida) perf. "as you know" - [and] you have known.
-"Your remember", TEV, although in the sense of "you have known all along", TH.
+oidate (oida) perf. "as you know" - you have known.
+"You remember", TEV, although in the sense of "you have known all along", TH.

 oJti "-" - that.
 Introducing a dependent statement of perception expressing what they know; "you know that ...."